OliverLysa/observatory-data-prep/README.md

 ## [intermediate_data](https://github.com/OliverLysa/observatory/tree/main/intermediate_data)

 In a few cases, processing steps require exporting data outputs from the R/Python environments for processing in excel and reimporting.
 An example is the mapping tool used to convert 14-category electronics data captured in UK WEEE EPR datasets to the 54-category UNU-key classification used in presenting data on the electronics page.
-'Intermediate' data files which undergo this type of processing are stored here.
+'Intermediate' data files which undergo this type of processing are stored in this folder.

 ## [cleaned_data](https://github.com/OliverLysa/observatory/tree/main/cleaned_data)